Day 01: Arrive in Kathmandu

 Day 09: Drive to Kathmandu

 After breakfast, we start our 200 kilometers drive back to Kathmandu.
 Better to hold on the left pane of the vehicle to enjoy the scenery through the route.
 Upon arrival in Kathmandu, you will be transferred to your hotel.
 There is nothing to do but trade emails with travel companions and organize the photos.
-You can spend the evening leisurely, perhaps catch up on some last minute shopping and celebrate dinner together with Himalayan Glacier Trekking staffs.
-Overnight at Kathmandu.
+To celebrate the successful completion of our journey, we will have a farewell dinner at The Ship Restaurant Bar & Lounge where we can pick our meal from their carefully crafted menu that offer a wide range of choices.

 Day 10: Fly Home: Farewell Friend